RaeannTaiYuXuan/FEDASSG2/README.md

 8. User will be able to navigate to the game page to play three different types of games to earn points so that they can redeem voucher up to $50 OFF.
 [Raeann]

-9. Wheel It - where users get a limit of 5 times and have to wait for 24hrs to reset the number of spins, users will also get points through the wheel in random. **[JoeYi - api part]**
+9. Wheel It - where users get a limit of 5 times and have to wait for 24hrs to reset the number of spins, users will also get points through the wheel in random. **[JoeYi]**

-10. Shoes Memories - it is a memory card game where users will be times for a limit of 40s and if they sucesfully win the game they will be able to get points or sometimes they will get nothing. but if you lose, there will be a popup message saying that try again. **[JoeYi - api part]**
+10. Shoes Memories - it is a memory card game where users will be times for a limit of 40s and if they sucesfully win the game they will be able to get points or sometimes they will get nothing. but if you lose, there will be a popup message saying that try again. **[JoeYi]**

-11. Word Wizard - a game where is inspired by hangman where there is a random words that are related to our website, there is also a time limit of 30 seconds and a mistake limit of 6. so if you go over the time limit or hit 6 mistake , it will hide the keyboard and display you lost. if users are able to guess the hangman name they will earn points in random. **[JoeYi - api part]**
+11. Word Wizard - a game where is inspired by hangman where there is a random words that are related to our website, there is also a time limit of 30 seconds and a mistake limit of 6. so if you go over the time limit or hit 6 mistake , it will hide the keyboard and display you lost. if users are able to guess the hangman name they will earn points in random. **[JoeYi]**

 12. With the points earned from games and checkout, users will be able to redeem voucher with their points in the account page and when they redeem, the points in the restdb will decreased.
-The points and amount of voucher redeemed will be displayed and stored in account page in local storage. **[JoeYi - api part]**
+The points and amount of voucher redeemed will be displayed and stored in account page in local storage. **[JoeYi]**

 **WORKED DONE**